pokt-network/pocket-node/README.md

 `function submitTransaction(serializedTx)`

-The return for this function is as follows:
+The return for this function must be a `Promise` with the following parameter in it's callback:

 ```
 {
   hash: 'transaction_hash',
-  metadata: {<metadata object regarding submission>}
+  metadata: {<metadata object regarding submission>},
+  error: falsey
 }
 ```